Projected branes as platforms for crystalline, superconducting, and higher-order topological phases: Projected crystalline topological insulators

 where $a$ is the lattice spacing of the square lattice.
 This model can readily be implemented on a square lattice by taking the Fourier transformation and we denote the corresponding real space Hamiltonian by $H^{\rm SL}_{\rm TCI}$, which is not shown here explicitly for brevity.
+Nonetheless, in Fig.~\ref{fig:TCI-phase-diagram}(a) we show a schematic of the hopping process with the above form of the $\vec{d}$-vector, where hopping amplitude between orbitals with same (opposite) parities along the principle axes is $t_0$ ($t$), and those along the body-diagonals is $t^\prime$ ($\tilde{t}$).
+The on-site staggered potential is given by $m_0-2 t^\prime$.

-The phase diagram of this model can be obtained from the Chern number of the valence band of $H_{\rm TCI}(\vec k)$~\cite{TKNN1982}, for example, which here we compute after discretization of the BZ, following the method proposed by Fukui, Hatsugai, and Suzuki~\cite{Fukui2005}.
-The resulting phase diagram is displayed in Fig.~\ref{fig:TCI-phase-diagram}.
-To compute the Chern number of a given band, we divide the square-shaped BZ into an $N_k\times N_k$ square grid, where the point $(i,j)$ corresponds to momentum ${\vec k}_{i,j} = (k_i, k_j)$ with $k_i = 2\pi (i-1)/N_k-\pi$ and $i,j \in \{1,2,\cdots N_k\}$.
+The phase diagram of this model can be obtained from the Chern number of the valence band of $H_{\rm TCI}(\vec k)$~\cite{TKNN1982}, for example, which we compute by discretization the BZ, following the method proposed by Fukui, Hatsugai, and Suzuki~\cite{Fukui2005}.
+The resulting phase diagram is displayed in Fig.~\ref{fig:TCI-phase-diagram}(b).
+To compute the Chern number of a given band, we divide the square-shaped BZ into an $N_k\times N_k$ square grid, where the point $(i,j)$ corresponds to momentum ${\vec k}_{i,j} = (k_i, k_j)$ with $k_i = 2\pi (i-1)/N_k-\pi$ and $i,j \in \{1,2,\cdots, N_k\}$.
 For the $n$th band, which has the Bloch wavefunction $\ket {n(\vec k_{i,j})}$ (a column vector), we define a $U(1)$ link variable as

 where $\vec \mu = 2\pi\hat {\vec e}_\mu/N$ with $\hat{\vec e}_\mu$ as the unit vector in the $x \; (y)$ direction for $\mu = 1 \; (2)$.
 The net (gauge invariant) Berry phase $\phi_{ij}$ acquired while traversing the counter-clockwise path around a unit square plaquette around the point $\vec k_{i,j}$ is given by